samiaaskari/GettingAndCleaningData_CourseProject/CodeBook.md

   2. Assign column names to data tables in the step above
   3. Merge newly created datasets to create one dataset and call it Test_Data
 4. Combine Train_Data and Test_Data using rbind() to create one dataset and call it Final_Data.
 This dataset has all data from Train and Test datasets

+####Work Step2: Extract only the measurements on the mean and standard deviation for each measurement

+1. Create a vector colNames to store column names from Final_Data
+2. Create another vector using colNames to store data for only ID, Mean and Standard Deviation columns

+####Work Step3: Use descriptive activity names to name the activities in the data set

+1. Merge Final_Data table with data from activity_labels.txt file to get descriptive activity names

+####Work Step4: Appropriately label the data set with descriptive activity names

+1. Rename the columns using gsub and replace column names in Final_Data set with new names

+####Work Step5: Create a second, independent tidy data set with the average of each variable for each activity and each subject

+1. Create final dataset which contains mean of each variable for each activity and subject
+2. Write the tidy data to a text file “TidyData.txt”